neopixl/tech-radar/radar/2023-08-31/charles-proxy.md

 title: "Charles"
 ring: adopt
 quadrant: tools
-tags: [network, proxy, Android, iOS, hybrid]
+tags: [network, proxy, android, ios, hybrid]
 ---

 Charles Proxy is a web debugging proxy application that allows developers to monitor, inspect, and manipulate HTTP/HTTPS traffic between their devices and the internet.